williamDunn/Notes/Big O/README.md

 # Big O
 --------
 What is it?
-Big O notation is simply how programmers talk about algorithms
+Big-O notation is simply how programmers talk about algorithms

 Why is it important?